Dan0sz/wp-help-scout-docs-shortcodes/README.md

 You can refresh the contents of an article by appending `?refresh_docs=1` to the page's URL.

 ### Embed an Article
-To embed an article, simple use the following shortcode within the content of any WordPress Post/Page:
+To embed an article, simply use the following shortcode within the content of any WordPress post/page:

 `[docs id="x"]`